pipedocs/pipedocs.github.io/content/containers/index_proc.md

 ## Using SGE to parallelize across subjects

 By running xcpEngine from a container, you lose the ability to submit jobs to the cluster directly from xcpEngine.
+Here is a way to split your cohort file and submit a qsub job for each line.

 ```bash
 #!/bin/bash